kybernetyk/stroboface/Readme.md

 ###Kyb's Hue Scripts
 These scripts allow you to control your Philips Hue lights from the command line.

+##New Ruby Version
+I'm porting the scripts to Ruby right now.
+The most important stuff has been ported already.
+(Shell scripting sucks).

 ##How To
 1. Edit 'lights.conf' and set up your bridge IP and secret/username (consult [HUE API docs](http://www.developers.meethue.com/documentation/getting-started) on how to do this)
 2. run the scripts